 Four years later, I watched “Rocket” Roger Clemens strike out 20 batters in late April, then followed the Red Sox as they took first place in the East in May and never surrendered that position for the rest of the season; from that point forward, I was hooked.
 Unfortunately, the season ended with bitter disappointment, the same disappointment that my father, and perhaps my grandfathers, had felt over the years, and I would bear witness over the years to come.
 I suffered through 13 straight post-season losses.
 I sat in Fenway Park and witnessed humbling championship series defeats in 1999 and 2003.
 When Boston fell behind three games to none in the 2004 American League Championship Series, I cringed at the thought of another lost opportunity.
 Still, I put on my favorite cap and made my way to Fenway Park for Game Four.
 The rest, they say, is history.

-I can say with pride that I have seen Boston win not one but three World Series in my lifetime, something that the pundits believed would never happen.
+I can say with pride that I have seen Boston win not one but four World Series in my lifetime, something that the pundits believed would never happen.
 No longer do oppenents taunt us with chants of “1918!” or whisper out loud about some “curse.”
 Despite all this, had all this never happened, I would continue to carry the torch for my team today, as my loyalty has never wavered.
-When I die, I hope that they bury me with my David Ortiz jersey, my 1986 team picture from the Boston Globe, and my tickets from Game Four of the 2004 ALCS, Game One of the 2004 World Series, Game One of the 2007 World Series, and Game One of the 2013 World Series.
+When I die, I hope that they bury me with my David Ortiz jersey, my 1986 team picture from the Boston Globe, and my tickets from Game Four of the 2004 ALCS and Game One of the 2004 World Series.
 At the very least, I know that I’ll die happy.